15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Sole is considered to be the best Flatfish, both for its culinary qualities.
 It is only exceeded by Turbot and its abundance.
 Its inactivity is higher in the daytime because it has primarily nocturnal habits.

-Carnivores eat a diet of eating tiny fish and crustaceans and bottom invertebrates, particularly annulids.
+Carnivores eat a diet of tiny fish crustaceans and bottom invertebrates, particularly annelids.
 The hunter is camouflaged in the sand, waiting for his prey.

 Plaice